chaspy/gh-monorepo-stats/README.md

 ## Ignore File

-You can ignore files by creating `.gh-monorepo-stats-ignore` file in the root of the repository.
+You can ignore files by creating a `.gh-monorepo-stats-ignore` file in the root of the repository.

 ```
 # Specify directory to ignore